All About Parliament

 One of the roles of the UK House of Lords, as part of the UK Parliament, is to scrutinise the legislation or proposed laws of the government.
 But how well does it do this?

 What is scrutiny?

-Scrutiny is a process by which Parliament examines what the Government is doing and forces the Government to make a reason case for what its policies and proposals.
-Parliament should ask:-
+Scrutiny is a process by which Parliament examines what the Government is doing.
+It forces the Government to make a reasoned case for its policies and proposals.

 - Is its legislation clear and capable of being implemented in practice?
 Will it have the desired effect?
 Does it harm particular groups unfairly?

 - Is it spending public money efficiently?
 Are the agencies that spend the money accountable?

 - Are its proposals for taxation workable and are they fair as between different groups?